veera-ai/react-js-frontend-demonstration-82640/react_js_frontend/README.md

-# Lightweight React Template for KAVIA
+egra# Lightweight React Template for KAVIA

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.